Walking on the Azores: wild, remote and rugged islands

 In the remote North Atlantic, the Azores rise spectacularly out of the sea.
-With the release of his guidebook, Paddy Dillon rounds up some of his favourite trails on these wild and wonderful islands.
+Paddy Dillon rounds up some of his favourite trails on these wild and wonderful islands.

 The Azores are nine amazing volcanic islands in a remote part of the North Atlantic.
 They are lush, green and well-watered, yet remarkably wild and rugged in places, as well as being geothermally active, belching sulphurous steam and hot mud in places.
 They straddle the continental plates of North America, Africa and Eurasia, as if they haven’t quite decided where they belong.
 Portugal claims them for its own, and Portugal’s highest mountain, Pico, is one of many splendid attractions.